likeanowl/IntellijPlugin/README.md

 	* Saves data between IDE restarts
 # License
 ------------
-JustPlugin is licensed under the terms of the GNU Public license version 2.
+PerfomanceMetricsPlugin is licensed under the terms of the GNU Public license version 2.